Ayushsinghal-AS/Weather/README.md

      - Farmers
      - Travelers
      - Event Planning
-   - B Get started button on Welcome Page to proceed on the next page
+   - Get started button on Welcome Page to proceed on the next page

 2. *Location/City Search in Search Bar on Weather Page*
    - Users can search for specific locations.